dhis2/dhis2-docs/developer/web-api/users.md

   -H "Content-Type:application/json" -u admin:district
 ```

-### Reset user password by invitation { #webapi_user_reset }
+### Reset user password { #webapi_user_reset }

-User administrators (with appropriate rights) can reset another user's password
+User administrators (with appropriate rights) can reset another user's account
+by triggering password recovery.
+Once triggered an email is send to the user
-through a link send to their email.
-Users following the link get to a form
+containing a recovery link.
+Users following the link get to a form which allows
-similar to invitation form where they enter the new password.
+to set a new password.

-To trigger this workflow and reset a user to the invited state use:
+To trigger this workflow for user `tH7WIiIJ0O3` use:

     POST /api/37/users/tH7WIiIJ0O3/reset